 The leaves range in color from grayish-green to brown and patterned with spots.

-This succulent plant produces new leaf-pair annually and absorbs its old leaves.
+The living rock succulent produces new leaf-pair annually and absorbs its old leaves.

 Pleiospilos should never have more than four new pair of leaves at a time.

 If it produces more than four new leaves, it means you are watering too much.

 Flowering & Fragrance

 Split Rock Plant blooms in the springtime after a winter dormancy period.

 Flowers are usually orange or yellow.
 Occasionally a plant will produce a pink or white blossom.